 Melania Trump sculpture in Slovenia set on fire on the Fourth of July

-As the U.S. celebrated its Independence Day and President Trump vowed to punish those who destroy U.S. monuments, a life-sized sculpture of First Lady Melania Trump was burned near her hometown in Slovenia, Reuters reported.
+As the U.S. celebrated its Independence Day and President Trump vowed to punish those who destroy U.S. monuments, a life-sized sculpture of first lady Melania Trump was burned near her hometown in Slovenia, the Reuters news agency reported.

 Brad Downey, the Berlin-based American artist who commissioned the sculpture, told Reuters that police told him what happened the day following the incident.
 The wooden sculpture, he told Reuters, was blackened and disfigured.